 Anyhoo – often Ari wound up with 2 or 3 toys to consider as his One Thing.
 I would then ask my son why he liked each of the toys.

 “I love Legos – because I love doing them with you mommy – as a team,” Ari would say.
-“And I love Spiderman because he’s powerful and a good guy – and he makes me happy.
-And this Green Goblin toy – he’s scary and mean – hmmm – maybe I don’t want Green Goblin.”
+“And I love Spiderman because he’s powerful and a good guy.
+He makes me happy.
+And this Green Goblin toy – he’s scary and mean.
+Hmmm… Maybe I don’t want Green Goblin.”

 “Yes!”
 Ari would say.
 “And I also like Legos because I like being a builder.
 I like to build things.”